Jekyll and Hyde... Together Again: Plot

 Jekyll wins a research grant, and is invited to a ceremony in London, England.
 Hoping to use the money to buy Ivy's affection, Hyde finds her at an arcade and invites her to accompany him on his trip.
 Ivy says she prefers Jekyll to Hyde.
 When he reveals that they are both the same man, she does not believe him; in his frustration, he destroys an arcade game, and Ivy is electrocuted.
 Hyde travels to Los Angeles International Airport and climbs onto the back of an airplane headed for London.
 Ivy revives and travels to London via train vowing her revenge.

 At the ceremony, actor George Chakiris accepts the award on the doctor's behalf, declaring that the remaining vial of Jekyll's substance will be donated.
 Hyde swings down from the balcony, grabbing the microphone and singing.
 Realizing that Hyde is the same man as her fiancé, Mary becomes aroused by his new personality.
 Hyde removes his pants, runs out of the hall and is chased through the foggy streets by the audience members.
 Ivy joins the crowd, and they follow him until he falls off the side of a building.
 As Ivy and Mary kneel next to Hyde's body, he transforms back into Jekyll.
 Upon waking, he claims that the drugs have exposed the two sides of his split personality.
 Mary desires Hyde, while Ivy wants Jekyll, and the two women drag him through a cemetery, agreeing to work out an arrangement.

 Nearby, the skeletal corpse of Robert Louis Stevenson rolls over in its grave.

 Production

 In spring of 1981, word of an impending strike by the Directors Guild of America reached the studio heads at Paramount.
-Michael Eisner and Barry Diller decided to expedite production of several low-budget films in order to have product ready for distribution should the strike occur.
+Michael Eisner and Barry Diller decided to expedite production of several low-budget films to have product ready for distribution should the strike occur.
 Eisner and head of production Don Simpson each chose a few screenplays they personally liked and thought could be produced cheaply and quickly.
 Jekyll and Hyde...Together Again was one of Eisner's choices, along with White Dog and I'm Dancing as Fast as I Can.